 “I was floored when they walked in and so surprised,” Liana said.
 “It was really a neat honor, especially for the AMN crew to come all the way here.”

-Liana has had many memorable experiences as a nurse, and one of her most rewarding occurrences as a nurse happened when she was caring for a mother of twins who had complications from her C-section surgery.
+Liana has had many memorable experiences as a nurse.
+One of her most rewarding occurrences as a nurse happened when caring for a mother of twins who had complications from her C-section surgery.
 She didn’t know it at the time, but the husband of her patients was actually a practicing anesthesiologist.

 “At the end of my 12-hour shift, he told me how impressed he was with my care and gave me a lot of thanks and praise.
-It was a really neat moment because it felt good to be a part of the best day of their lives in the delivery of the babies, and then help the mom go from not doing so well to seeing great improvements in her status.”
+It was an elegant moment because it felt good to be a part of the best day of their lives in the delivery of the babies, and then help the mom go from not doing so well to seeing great improvements in her status.”

-She dabbled in traveling during the summers when her children were younger, and then officially started traveling in July of 2016.
+She dabbled in traveling during the summers when her children were younger and then officially started traveling in July 2016.

-Since 2016, Liana has traveled to many different places--including Boston, Los Angeles, and the San Francisco Bay Area--and credits travel nursing with helping to grow her skill set and allow her to learn more as a nurse.
+Since 2016, Liana has traveled to many different places--including Boston, Los Angeles, and the San Francisco Bay Area--and credits travel nursing with helping to grow her skill set and learn more as a nurse.

 “My favorite part about being a nurse is that my first love is total family care.
-I love to take care of the mom, baby, sibling, etc. and be able to be part of the whole care for the family.
-I’ve always been in the NICU but have cross-trained in many other areas like mother/baby, ICU, preventative care, community health and pediatrics.”
+I love to take care of the mom, baby, sibling, etc., and be part of the family's whole care.
+I’ve always been in the NICU but have cross-trained in many other areas like mother/baby, ICU, preventative care, community health, and pediatrics.”

-“One of my selling points as a traveler is that I can float to many different units and areas because of my broad background.”
+“One of my selling points as a traveler is that I can float too many different units and areas because of my broad background.”